phillip-kruger/phillip-kruger.github.io/_posts/2018-05-15-graphql_on_wildfly_swarm.md

     }
 ```

-My hope - we will soon have a JAX-QL (or something) as part of JavaEE (or Jakarta EE, or MicroProfile) to make this even easier !!
+My hope - we will soon have a JAX-QL (or something) as part of Java EE (or Jakarta EE, or MicroProfile) to make this even easier !!

 ## First some REST